vncprado/vncprado.github.io/_posts/2016-04-16-retropie--snes-controller--kodi--brazil-list--yatse.markdown

 date: "2016-04-16 21:52:18 -0400"
 ---

+UPDATE 14/06/16:

+I've noticed that some games were slow using my Raspberry Pi A+.
+I changed it for a Raspberry Pi Zero and it's better but I still notice that Kodi have some issues with synchronization.
+Maybe I will need to try with the RPi 3 but I'll left it for you.

+---

 UPDATE 21/05/16:

 I got everything working now and arrange all the stuff behind my TV with my Chromecast: